‘Little League for esports’ hopes to organize youth video-game play

-The ecosports industry is set to eclipse $1 billion soon, but the U.S. lags in player development.
-Super League is trying to bring structure at the youth level.
+Super League is trying to bring structure to an industry devoid of it at the youth level.
 Founded in 2015, it has teams in 16 cities, including Seattle, for kids as young as 6.

 WHITE PLAINS, N.Y. — Christian Pineda plays a lot of video games, but he’s best at “Minecraft.”
 Hunched over a laptop in the front row of a half-full movie theater last month, the 13-year-old eagerly showed off why.